sebastianpech/JuliaKara.jl/README.md

 ## Introduction

-Start using JuliaKara.jl by opening Julia and entering `using JuliaKara` into the REPL.
+Start using JuliaKara by opening Julia and entering `using JuliaKara` into the REPL.
 Next create a new world of size 10x10 with function bindings in global scope by entering `@World (10,10)`.

 You can now use